wp-plugins/adsense-inserter/readme.txt

 = How many Adsense ads can I place on a page with Adsense Inserter? = You can technically place as many Adsense ads as you like on a page with Adsense Inserter.
 But, Google only allows you to place a limited amount of ads on each page or they will penalize you.
 Please see the official Google Adsense policies for the most current rules.

+= Can Adsense Inserter auto select ad sizes? =
+No.

 == Screenshots ==